dstern/TagMap/README.md

 for a description of the method.

 Install all the dependencies, as listed in the shell script.
-Place all of the *.fastq.gz files together with the shell script and the target genome sequence in one folder and run the shell script as follows
+Place all of the *.fastq.gz files together with the shell script, thin.py, and the target genome sequence in one folder and run the shell script as follows

 > ./pBac_tagmap_0.2.sh <target_genome.fa>